Edgar-Donk/edgar-donk.github.io/README.md

   {'children': [('Label.text', {'sticky': 'nswe'})], 'sticky': 'nswe'})]
 ````
 It took a bit of web searching to find the answer in http://wiki.tcl.tk/37973 Changing Widget Colors.
 Read the author's opening
 sentences.
-The information is strictly for TCL so the widgets are not all part of ttk, otherwise great information.
-In order to
+The information is strictly for TCL so the widgets are not totally applicable to ttk, otherwise great information.
+In
-access all the elements of Notebook use TNotebook and TNotebook.Tab, for Treeview use Treeview and Heading.
-(We can optionally
+order to access all the elements of Notebook use TNotebook and TNotebook.Tab, for Treeview use Treeview and Heading.
+(We can
-use 'Treeview.Heading', it produces the same results as for 'Heading').
-Be careful with the names used in the Treeview and
+optionally use 'Treeview.Heading', it produces the same results as for 'Heading').
+Be careful with the names used in the
-Heading layouts:-
+Treeview and Heading layouts:-
 ````
 >>>s.layout('Treeview')
 [('Treeview.field',